FEATURES, CAMPAIGN AND A.I. IN MORE DETAIL (for the very brief version see the Store page)

 .: Superb Artificial Intelligence "AI"

-demands of WW2.
-The AI is based on competent AI features seen previously in WOTR to give you an exciting
+the demands of WW2.
+The AI is based on competent AI features seen previously in WOTR to give you an

 .: AI in more detail: